tradle/why-hypercore/FAQ.md

 4. Hypertrie also supports mounts, which allows a Key-Value store supported by the whole team.
 [Mountable Hypertrie](https://github.com/andrewosh/mountable-hypertrie) is actually what Hyperdrive uses underneath for mounts.

+#### What are the limits on file sizes?

+There is no inherent size limits.
+As a demo Hypercore team put a complete Wikipedia mirror with tens of millions of files on Hyperdrive and it reads very fast.

 ## Where can I learn more about Hypercore universe?

 1. Visit the [Hypercore Protocol site](https://hypercore-protocol.org/).

 2. In the summer of 2020 there was a [Dat Conference](https://www.youtube.com/playlist?list=PL7sG5SCUNyeYx8wnfMOUpsh7rM_g0w_cu).
 You can see the breadth of discussions that took place, both on tech and the opportunities.
 Note that Dat is the old name for Hypercore.
 The transition is in full swing, but you will still see it a lot.

+3. [Workshop at the 2020 Conference](https://github.com/RangerMauve/dat-workshop) with sources and video.

-3. [Kappa workshop](https://github.com/kappa-db/workshop) is a great basic intro, we [forked it](https://github.com/tradle/hypercore-workshop) to update to new materials and shift focus to core Hypercore modules.
+4. [Kappa workshop](https://github.com/kappa-db/workshop) is a great basic intro, we [forked it](https://github.com/tradle/hypercore-workshop) to update to new materials and shift focus to core Hypercore modules.

-4. Read [old FAQ](https://docs.dat.foundation/docs/faq) (before project was renamed from Dat to Hypercore).
+5. Read [old FAQ](https://docs.dat.foundation/docs/faq) (before project was renamed from Dat to Hypercore).